fe9lix/Protium/README.md

 ```

 ### Gateway and Model
 Gateways are stateless facades that encapsulate the logic for accessing external services.
-(The naming has been [suggested by Martin Fowler](http://martinfowler.com/articles/refactoring-external-service.html).)
+(The naming has been [suggested by Martin Fowler](http://martinfowler.com/articles/refactoring-external-service.html) but the basic concept could also be called *Anticorruption Layer* (DDD) or *Adapter* (GoF).)
 Internally, the Gateway uses the networking stack of the OS or a convenience networking library to carry out the actual calls and parse the result into Model objects.
 By asynchronously returning responses via Rx-Observables, Interactors can easily chain calls and handle errors.

 Gateways may also conform to an interface definition so that different implementations can be injected into Interactors.
 A common use case is to start with a StubGateway that returns hard-coded responses and then use the stub for early development or testing.